-This topic contains 4 replies, has 1 voice, and was last updated by Anonymous 7 years ago.
+- This topic has 4 replies, 1 voice, and was last updated 8 years, 9 months ago by Anonymous.

 Hi, I need to buy my first camcorder.
 Sorry, I’m new here but I hope this is the right place even though it’s about Panasonic’s only.
 I couldn’t find any other place for this topic.